UNdot33K/ScriptKiddie_AV/README.md

 6. SETTINGS [Allow task run on demand]

-7. On the desktop create a shortcut fro the "script.bat"
+7. On the desktop create a shortcut for the "script.bat"

 8. Press Start > search > shell:startup [ENTER]